Canon 1D vs SX730

-The Canon EOS-1D and the Canon PowerShot SX730 HS are two digital cameras that were revealed to the public, respectively, in September 2001 and April 2017.
+The Canon EOS-1D and the Canon PowerShot SX730 HS are two digital cameras that were officially introduced, respectively, in September 2001 and April 2017.
 The 1D is a DSLR, while the SX730 is a fixed lens compact.
 The cameras are based on an APS-H (1D) and a 1/2.3-inch (SX730) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the SX730 provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D has a resolution of 4.1 megapixels, whereas the SX730 provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX730 is considerably smaller (71 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the SX730 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the SX730 has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the SX730 can take 250 images on a single charge of its NB-13L power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.